KohakuBlueleaf/HakuRiver/README.md

 * **Persistent Task and Node Records:** The host maintains a persistent record of compute nodes and submitted tasks, including their status, assigned node, and output locations, facilitating tracking even after client disconnection.
 * **Node Health Awareness:** Includes a basic heartbeat mechanism allowing the host to detect unresponsive runner nodes and appropriately mark tasks that were assigned to them.
 * **Built for Shared Environments:** Operates effectively within environments using a shared storage (`shared_dir`) / local temporary storage (`local_temp_dir`) topology, ensuring scripts and data are accessible while providing fast local disk for computation.
+* **Standalone Argument Spanning Utility (`hakurun`):** Includes a convenient command-line utility, `hakurun`, for locally generating and running multiple variations of a command or Python script.
+It supports expanding arguments using range (`span:{start..end}`) or list (`span:[a,b]`) syntax, creating the Cartesian product of all combinations.
+Tasks can be executed sequentially or in parallel (`--parallel`) via subprocesses.
+This is ideal for simple parameter sweeps or testing variations before submitting larger workloads to the HakuRiver cluster.
+  * **Benefit for Python Multiprocessing:** When `hakurun` is used to invoke a Python module or function (e.g., `hakurun my_module:my_func ...` or `hakurun my_module ...`), the child processes spawned (either by `hakurun` itself with `--parallel` or by the target script using `multiprocessing` or `ProcessPoolExecutor`) inherit `hakurun.run` as their entry point.
+This avoids common pitfalls associated with the `if __name__ == "__main__":` guard in the *target* script, preventing redundant module imports or re-initialization of global variables in spawned processes, leading to cleaner and more robust parallel Python execution.

 ## 🏗️ Architecture Overview